RaviHamidov/Algorithms/ReadMe.md

         - Type a function called includes.
 Function to search for one array and one number must accept value.
 If that value exists within the array, true otherwise it must return false
     - Unique
         - Type a function called unique.
 The function must return an array of parameters to a new array that does not contain repeating elements
+    - InterSection
+        - Write a function called intersection.
+The function should take two arrays as a parameter and return their intersection as a new array